keithbuhler/keithbuhler.github.io/index.md

 Living well is a skill.
 Happiness is a skill.
 It's an activity we can get better at.
 As adults, we lead the way for our children.

-Thanks for vising, let me know how I can help you.
+Thanks for visiting, let me know how I can help you.

 ---